“Statistics Canada also reports that women make up approximately 22 percent of the total workforce in STEM fields.”

 - Showcase role models and diverse mentors achieving success

 - Host industry events to increase exposure and education

-- Expand mentorship program with technology related mentors
+- Expand the mentorship program with technology-related mentors

 - Career advancement advice and support

 - Partner with local programs advancing women in technology